ouseven/AdventOfCode2025/README.md

 # Advent of Code 2025

 This repository contains my solutions to [Advent of Code 2025](https://adventofcode.com/) problems.

 The individual solutions are written in Python programming language.
 (Hey, it may be easier this way, but I don't mind.)

-Some solutions don't have two different solutions, just the second or first part.
+Some solutions don't have two different parts, just the second or the first one.
 This will (probably) be fixed in the future.
 ## Status of solved problems

 Day No. | Part 1 | Part 2